Important

 num_cmds (int) – Number of commands run, or None if IPython crashed.

-remark (unicode) – A manually set description.
+remark (str) – A manually set description.

 Get the last n lines from the history database.